danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ![chrome-devtools-custom-user-agent-string](../images/chrome-devtools-custom-user-agent-string.png "chrome-devtools-custom-user-agent-string")

-What this does is for any subsequent network requests, while devtools is open, it will send your custom User Agent string to the server instead of your actual browser/device User Agent string.
+What this does is for any subsequent network requests, while developer tools is open, it will send your custom User Agent string to the server instead of your actual browser/device User Agent string.

 With this in place, when I refreshed the app, I was redirected to `/unsupported_browser`, just like some of our users were experiencing.
 This was good news - it's much easier to troubleshoot a reproducible issue.

-## When did it Start?
+## When Did it Start?

 With the issue now reproducible, the next logical question was: Why were users only encountering this problem recently?